MicrosoftDocs/SupportArticles-docs/support/mem/intune/troubleshoot-device-enrollment-in-intune.md

 For more information, see [Get-AdfsEndpoint documentation](/powershell/module/adfs/get-adfsendpoint).

 For more information, see [Best practices for securing Active Directory Federation Services](/windows-server/identity/ad-fs/deployment/Best-Practices-Securing-AD-FS).
-For help in determining if WS-Trust 1.3 Username/Mixed is enabled in your identity federation provider:
+For help with determining if WS-Trust 1.3 Username/Mixed is enabled in your identity federation provider:

-- contact Microsoft Support if you use ADFS
+- contact Microsoft Support if you use AD FS
-- contact your third party identity vendor.
+- contact your third-party identity vendor.

 ### Profile installation failed